Chex Quest: Chex Quest HD

 In response to an interview question regarding the possibility of a canonical Kickstarter-funded Chex Quest 4, Jacobi pointed out that the franchise is owned by General Mills so a funded project would likely violate copyright and trademark laws.
 However, freely distributed non-tarnishing modifications created by hobbyists would probably be protected as free speech.

 In 2016, Jacobi revealed that a high definition remake of the original game called Chex Quest HD was in development using Unreal Engine 4 with the permission of General Mills.
 A trailer for the remake was released in February 2019.
 Like the original game it contains five levels and was released for free.
 The Chex Warrior, the protagonist of the original game, is given the name Fred Chexter in the remake.

 The remake was released on May 18, 2020, and can be acquired through Steam.
 It was also released on March 11, 2022, for the Nintendo Switch.

+With respect to the legal rights to the game subsequent to the original creators' purchase by larger companies.
+These corporate events have made the likelihood of later official sequels rather uncertain.

 Fanbase

-Similarities have been drawn by fans between Chex Quest and GoldenEye with respect to the legal rights to the game subsequent to the original creators' purchase by larger companies.
-These corporate events have made the likelihood of later official sequels rather uncertain.
-As with GoldenEye, however, Chex Quest still has a devoted cult fanbase who still create fan-art, new WAD files, and even full sequels to the game 20 years after the game's original release—a fact that has been used to highlight the capacity for PC games to foster and support community innovation.

-Chex Quest has gained a devoted fanbase since its cereal-box release in 1997.
+Chex Quest has gained a fanbase since its cereal-box release in 1997.
 Often simultaneous fans of Chex cereal and the Doom series, the active Chex Quest fan community has produced a host of fan-made sequels, and numerous unofficial projects have been undertaken including the Chex Trek series and the Zorchmatch mod.
 Other examples which have arguably entered the fanon include a fan-made Chex Quest 3 and Chex Quest 4, and such .wad and Game Maker sequels as Return of the Chex Warrior, Chex Quest Project Z, and the Chex Quest platformer.
-There are fan-made Chex Quest WADs designed for nearly all major Doom source ports, even the original Doom engine.
+There are fan-made Chex Quest WADs designed for nearly all major Doom source ports, including the original Doom engine.